 A. Acceptable Service Level.
 We will use commercially reasonable efforts to make the Services associated with your Account available to you with a Monthly Uptime Percentage of at least 9%, during eachcalendar month

-B. Monthly Uptime Percentage.
 As used in this SLA: (i) “Monthly Uptime Percentage” is calculated, for each Service separately, by subtracting from 100% the percentage of minutes during the applicable calendar month in which a particular Service was in a state of Unavailability; and (ii) “Unavailability” means when all running instances of a Service within our control have no external connectivity for 1 minute or longer and the lack of such connectively is not a result of or during Excluded Downtime.
 As applicable, the Services will be assumed to have been 100% available during any period of time that you did not have an Account or your Account was suspended.

-D. Service Credits.
-Your exclusive remedy for all matters stemming from or relating to the Acceptable Service Level will be eligibility for Service Credits pursuant to this SLA.
+Your exclusive remedy for all matters stemming from or relating to the Acceptable Service Level will be eligible for Service Credits pursuant to this SLA.
 The Service Credits are based on the Service Fees that Customer paid for the Services that failed to meet the Acceptable Service Level during the subject calendar month (“Paid Fees”).
 The amount of the Service Credits is the mathematical product of (i) Paid Fees, multiplied by (ii) the applicable Service Credit Percentage for the Monthly Uptime Percentage during the subject month.
 The Service Credit Percentage for those Monthly Uptime Percentages which trigger Service Credit eligibility is as follows: